livestorejs/.github/profile/README.md

 # LiveStore

 Early access currently only available for [Github sponsors](https://github.com/sponsors/schickling).
+(This also gives you access to the LiveStore Discord community.)

 ## Demos